confuzeus/simple-django/README.md

 ### Deployment

+You can use the provided Ansible playbook to provision your server.

 Deployment is handled by [Uncloud](https://uncloud.run).
 Run the `just deploy` command to deploy your project.

 Your server must have been initialized by Uncloud already.